 – Wyatt Earp speaking of Doc Holliday

-Doc Holliday’s father, Henry B. Holliday was a trained pharmacist who served in several wars, including the Cherokee Indian War, the Mexican War, and as a Major in the Confederate Army.
-After serving in the Mexican War, he returned to his home in Griffin, Georgia with an orphaned Mexican boy named Francisco Hidalgo.
-On January 8, 1849, Major Holliday married Alice Jane McKay and within just year had a daughter, Martha Eleanora, who died in infancy.
-On August 14, 1851, John Henry (Doc) Holliday was born.
+Doc Holliday’s father, Henry B. Holliday, was a trained pharmacist.
+He served in several wars, including the Cherokee Indian War, and the Mexican-American War, and was a Major in the Confederate Army during the Civil War.
+After serving in the Mexican-American War, he returned to Griffin, Georgia, with an orphaned Mexican boy named Francisco Hidalgo.
+On January 8, 1849, Major Holliday married Alice Jane McKay and, within just a year, had a daughter, Martha Eleanora, who died in infancy.
+On August 14, 1851, John Henry “Doc” Holliday was born.

-In 1857, Major Holliday inherited a piece of land in Valdosta, Georgia and moved Alice, John, and Francisco to Lowndes County where John Henry attended grade school at the Valdosta Institute, studying Greek, Latin and French.
-Major Holliday quickly became one of the town’s leading citizens, serving two terms as Mayor, acting as Secretary of the County Agricultural Society, a Member of the Masonic Lodge, Secretary of the Confederate Veterans Camp, and the Superintendent of local elections.
+In 1857, Major Holliday inherited a piece of land in Valdosta, Georgia.
+He moved Alice, John, and Francisco to Lowndes County, where John Henry attended grade school at the Valdosta Institute, studying Greek, Latin, and French.
+Major Holliday quickly became one of the town’s leading citizens, serving two terms as Mayor, acting as Secretary of the County Agricultural Society, was a member of the Masonic Lodge, Secretary of the Confederate Veterans Camp, and the Superintendent of local elections.

-When John (Doc) was just fifteen, his mother died on September 16, 1866 of consumption (later called tuberculosis.)
+When John was just 15, his mother died of consumption (later called tuberculosis) on September 16, 1866.
 This was a terrible blow to the teenager, as his relationship with his mother was very close.
 Compounding this loss, his father remarried only three months later.

-The family’s status in the community, as well as the fact that his cousin, Robert Holliday, founded the Pennsylvania College of Dental Surgery, probably encouraged John’s choice of profession.
-In 1870 he enrolled to the college in Philadelphia and on March 1, 1872, he was conferred the degree of Doctor of Dental Surgery, along with twenty-six other graduates.
-Shortly after graduation, Doc Holliday began work as a dentist in the office of Dr. Arthur C. Ford in Atlanta.
+The family’s status in the community and the fact that his cousin, Robert Holliday, founded the Pennsylvania College of Dental Surgery probably encouraged John’s choice of profession.
+In 1870 he enrolled in the college in Philadelphia, Pennsylvania, and on March 1, 1872, he earned a Doctor of Dental Surgery degree along with 26 other graduates.
+Shortly after graduation, Doc Holliday began work as a dentist in the office of Dr. Arthur C. Ford in Atlanta, Georgia.

-Though an educated and respected man, John Henry was a hot-tempered Southerner and quick to use a gun.
-On one occasion, there were “Negros” swimming in his favorite swimming hole and the outraged Doc started shooting over their heads.
+Though educated and respected, John Henry was a hot-tempered Southerner who was quick to use a gun.
+On one occasion, African American men were swimming in his favorite swimming hole, and the outraged Doc Holliday started shooting over their heads.
 While one of the black men shot back, no one was killed.
-This seems to be the first account of Doc’s love affair with the six-shooter, and the stories of the incident vary.
+This seems to be the first account of Doc’s love affair with the six-shooter.

 Shortly after starting his dental practice, Doc Holliday discovered that he had contracted tuberculosis – most likely from his mother before she died.
-His adopted Mexican brother was also diagnosed with the disease and later died from it, so he may have contracted it from him as well.
+His adopted Mexican brother was also diagnosed with the disease and later died, so he may have also contracted it from him.

-Doc consulted a number of physicians, was told he had an only a short time to live, and encouraged to move to a dryer climate to extend his life.
-So, in October 1873, Doc Holliday packed up and headed for Dallas, Texas, which was the end of the railroad at the time.
-Bat Masterson would write in 1907 that Doc moved due to the shooting incident back in Georgia.
+Doc consulted several physicians, who told him he had only a short time to live and was encouraged to move to a dryer climate to extend his life.
+In October 1873, Doc Holliday packed up and headed for Dallas, Texas, the railroad’s end at the time.
+However, Bat Masterson would write in 1907 that Doc moved due to the shooting incident back in Georgia.

-Initially, Doc worked with another dentist by the name of Dr. John A. Seegar in Dallas.
-However, as the coughing spells wracked his body during delicate dental procedures, his business declined and Holliday was forced to find another way to earn a living.
+Initially, Doc worked with another dentist named Dr. John A. Seegar in Dallas.
+However, as the coughing spells wracked his body during delicate dental procedures, his business declined, and Holliday was forced to find another way to earn a living.

-Out West, Doc was a most unusual character, being an extremely educated and refined man, where such things were uncommon.
+Doc was a most unusual character out west, a highly educated and refined man where such things were uncommon.
 He was fluent in Latin, played the piano very well, was a “nappy” dresser, and displayed the manners of a Southern gentleman.

-His intelligence made him a “natural” at gambling and this quickly became his means of support, where he was both an active participant, as well as a poker and Faro dealer.
+His intelligence made him a “natural” at gambling, which quickly became his means of support, where he was both an active participant and a poker and Faro dealer.
 However, Doc was also miserable, with the knowledge of his impending death.
-He was moody, a heavy drinker, and with no fear of death, perhaps was more prone to the life he ended up living.
+He was moody, a heavy drinker, and perhaps more prone to the life he lived with no fear of death.

-The thin and weakened doctor knew that a career as a gambler was a dangerous profession, requiring that he have the means to protect himself.
+The thin and weakened doctor knew that a gambling career was a dangerous profession, requiring that he have the means to protect himself.
 Dedicated, he started practicing with a six-shooter and a long, wicked knife, honing his skills.

-Fleeing Dallas, with a posse right behind him, Holliday headed to Jacksboro, Texas, a wild and lawless cowtown near an army post.
-Doc found a job dealing Faro, now carrying a gun in a shoulder holster, and another on his hip, along with the knife.
-Having become an expert shot, he was involved in three more gunfights in a short amount of time.
-Though he left one man dead in these gunfights, no action was taken against him in the lawless cow town.
+Fleeing Dallas with a posse behind him, Holliday headed to Jacksboro, Texas, a wild and lawless cowtown near an army post.
+Doc found a job dealing Faro, carrying a gun in a shoulder holster and another on his hip, along with the knife.
+Having become an expert shot, he was involved in three more gunfights in a short time.
+Though he left one man dead in these gunfights, no action was taken against him in the lawless cowtown.